acoppes/acoppes/site/_drafts/test-draft.markdown

 # My process when I don't know the best place for code or logic

 For some logic it is super clear from the beginning where to code it, for others I am not so sure.
-For those, I normally start it as a script, even with mutable data.
+For those, I normally start it as a script, even with mutable data (can't share the instance among entities).

 ```csharp
 public MyNewScript : Script {